vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

-* Trip to Trader Joe's Friday August 18 for regular food purchase -- during this trip, the only difference from my usual routine will be that I will *not* purchase carrots, nuts, and sauerkraut.
+* Trip to Trader Joe's Friday August 18 for regular food purchase -- during this trip, the only difference from my usual routine will be that I will *not* purchase tortillas, carrots, nuts, and sauerkraut.

 * Trip to Berkeley Bowl some time between Saturday August 19 and Monday August 21: I'll use this trip to stock up on vegan yogurt,